 Providing your staff with regular training and access to resources shows them that you’re invested in their learning and growth — that is, skills and experiences they’ll be able to apply in the restaurant.
-Plus, it’s teaching them things they might not have learned otherwise, which may inspire them to continue pursuing careers in the industry.
+Plus, you’ll teach them things they may not have learned otherwise, which may inspire them to continue pursuing careers in the industry.

 Speaking of valuable skills and learning, say hello to open-book management, a powerful business strategy to keep dedicated employees engaged and potentially improve employee happiness and retention .

-Open-book management is a system where restaurant managers share the finances of the business with their employees, letting employees see how their work contributes to revenue and giving them a greater understanding of their business impact.
-It takes every staff member and management approval, and often creates a greater sense of ownership among the team.
+Open-book management is a system where restaurant managers share the finances of the business with their employees, letting them see how their work contributes to revenue, which gives them a greater understanding of their business impact.
+This can create a greater sense of ownership among the team.

-Doug Marschke is the owner of Underdogs Too, The Taco Shop at Underdogs, and Tacko in San Francisco, and has seen a lot of success with open-book management at his restaurants.
-Particularly in terms of staff engagement and retention.
+Doug Marschke is the owner of Underdogs Too, The Taco Shop at Underdogs, and Tacko in San Francisco.
+And he’s seen a lot of success with open-book management at his restaurants; particularly in terms of staff engagement, employee retention, and employee happiness.

 Doug told us, “[Open-book management] keeps everyone involved; everyone acts as a sort of owner.
 It made all the staff realize how hard the restaurant business is and how pennies really do matter.
 It also gives them insight into how much money I’m actually making.
 Our model requires us to be very busy in order to actually make anything, so people always assume that I must be a millionaire.
 But to see how much money and revenue we have to make in order to generate a small profit per month, I think it goes a long way in changing the mindset of our staff and gives me as an owner a little bit more credibility.”

 It works for Doug, and it’s working for a number of other restaurants including Juliet, Mei Mei, Paris Creperie, and The Rail Trail Flat Bread Co.
 But open-book management isn’t for everyone and isn’t without its challenges.
-It requires a retooling of your staff training strategies and techniques, too.
-But if you’re up for it, the long-term benefits — from improved staff retention to increased job security — are hard to deny.
+It requires a retooling of your staff training strategies and techniques.
+But if you’re up for it, the long-term benefits — from improved restaurant employee engagement to increased job security — are hard to deny.
 Check out this article to learn more about open-book management and how it impacts employee engagement.

 It might seem obvious, but a surefire way to keep your employees engaged is to forge stronger bonds across the team.

 A study by Officevibe found that 70% of employees say having friends at work is the most crucial element to a happy working life.
 Making friends with coworkers is more than a nice-to-have for employees, too.
-It opens the door to a ton of other benefits: open communication and collaboration, sharing of ideas and feedback, peer-to-peer training, higher engagement and productivity, and more.
+It leads to a ton of other benefits: open communication and collaboration, sharing of ideas and feedback, peer-to-peer training, higher staff engagement and productivity, and more.

 To create a culture where friendships can naturally develop and thrive, start small by celebrating personal events and milestones.
-Acknowledge employees’ birthdays, work anniversaries, engagements, or whatever special occasion it might be in team meetings and dinners.
-Give them a physical card signed by fellow staff and maybe even a personalized gift from the team.
+Acknowledge employees’ birthdays, work anniversaries, engagements, or other special occasions in team meetings and dinners.
+Give them a card signed by staff, and maybe even a personalized gift from the team.
 It shows that you, and the team, care about them on an individual level.

-Similar idea, but celebrate when team members really succeed on the job.
+Also celebrate when team members really succeed at the job.
 Have a server who’s been outperforming on upsells?
-Have someone on the back-of-house team who really stepped up after a member of the team quit?
+Has someone on the back-of-house team really stepped up after a member of the team quit?
 Give them nice shout-outs in team meetings, in your email newsletter, or on social media.

 Start with those smaller individual recognitions, but then go one step further and promote team bonding and activities.

 And speaking of low-stress environments, take the team out of the restaurant once in a while.
 Is there a local charity the team feels passionate about?
-Take a morning or afternoon off to volunteer with them and give back to your community.
+Take a morning or afternoon off to volunteer with them, and give back to your community.
 Another idea?
-Plan an afternoon or night out for a group activity — a trip to the movies, rock climbing, a yoga class, whatever it might be.
+Plan an afternoon or night out for a group activity — such as a trip to the movies, or a rock climbing or yoga class.

-Activities like these, small or large, all help lay the groundwork for a more engaged team and, in turn, foster a high-performing restaurant environment.
+Whether small or large, activities like these help lay the groundwork for better employee engagement, and in turn, foster a high-performing restaurant environment.